Twenty Thirteen Tour: Touring

-In an interview with BBC Radio 1, Reznor indicated that he would be writing for the majority of 2012 with Nine Inch Nails "in mind".
-In 2012, he confirmed that he was working on new Nine Inch Nails material and might be performing live again.
+In 2012, Reznor confirmed that he was working on new Nine Inch Nails material and might be performing live again.
 In February 2013, Reznor announced the return of Nine Inch Nails and revealed tour details.
 He also revealed that the new lineup of the band included Eric Avery of Jane's Addiction, Adrian Belew of King Crimson, and Joshua Eustis of Telefon Tel Aviv, as well as returning members Alessandro Cortini and Ilan Rubin.
 However, both Avery and Belew quit before the tour commenced, with former member Robin Finck returning in their place.

 On February 23, 2013, it was announced that the band would perform at Fuji Rock Festival, Pukkelpop and Rock 'n' Heim Festival in Hockenheim, Germany in mid-2013.
 On March 11, 2013, it was announced that they would also play Reading and Leeds Festivals.
 The Tension 2013 leg of the tour had support from Godspeed You!
 Black Emperor and Explosions in the Sky.